opalapj/vcs-notes/git/notes/notes.md

 More about [`.gitignore`][2] file, e.g. difference between `*.py` and `/*.py`

+### Stop tracking the file but keep it in local project directory

+1. Remove the file from tracking (but not from disk):

+        git rm --cached dir/file.csv

+2. Add it to `.gitignore` to prevent future tracking.

+3. Commit the changes:

+        git commit -m "Stop tracking dir/file.csv and add to .gitignore"

 ## Adding files to repo

 `git add` is a multipurpose command - you use it to begin tracking new files,